 - 1.1 The work specified by this section shall consist of repairing or replacing all damaged pavement, whether public or private.
 Dirt shoulders, roads, streets, drives, and walks are to be restored to their original condition as an incidental part of the installation of utilities.
 Repair damaged base on either side of a trench wherever necessary.
 Trim the oxidation surface to neat straight lines outside of the trench wall, and repave the entire area as specified below and as shown on the drawings or on the standard drawings. - 1.2 These specifications make reference to the current edition of the standard specifications of the Tennessee Department of Transportation (TDOT).
-Even though the weather limitations, construction methods, and materials specifications contained in the TDOT specifications may not be explicitly repeated in these specifications, they shall, wherever applicable to the work called for by this section, considered as implied and therefore adhered be to.
-However, the various subsections "Basis for Payment" not contained in the TDOT specifications shall be considered applicable. - 1.3 The repair of trenches in streets and roads, including shoulders, under the jurisdiction of the Metropolitan Government shall be made in accordance with and under the direction of the Engineering Division, Department of Public Works, and the A/E. Roads in Williamson County shall be repaired in accordance with the Williamson County Highway Department regulations and the A/E. - A. Refer to other sections for work related to that covered by this section.
+Even though the weather construction methods, limitations, and materials specifications contained in the TDOT specifications may not be explicitly repeated in these specifications, they shall, wherever applicable to the work called for by this section, be considered as implied and therefore adhered to. subsections "Basis for Payment" However, the various contained in the TDOT specifications shall not be considered applicable. - 1.3 The repair of trenches in streets and roads, including shoulders, under the jurisdiction of the Metropolitan Government shall be made in accordance with and under the direction of the Engineering Division, Nashville Department of Transportation and Multimodal Infrastructure, and the District.
+Roads in Williamson County shall be repaired in accordance with the Williamson County Highway Department regulations and the District. - 1.4 Refer to other sections for work related to that covered by this section. - PART 2 PRODUCTS - 2.1 MINERAL AGGREGATE BASE: Class A, Grading D crushed stone "PUGMILL MIX" (Section 303, subsection 903.05)

-2.1 MINERAL AGGREGATE BASE: Class A, Grading D crushed stone "PUGMILL MIX" (Section 303, subsection 903.05) - 2.2 BITUMINOUS PRIME COATS: Cutback asphalt, Grade RC-250, or emulsified asphalt, Grade AE-P (Section 402, Subsections 904.02 and 904.03) - 2.3 CRUSHED STONE CHIPS: Size 6 or Size 7 (Subsection 903.14) - 2.4 DOUBLE BITUMINOUS SURFACE: For both courses, either cutback asphalt, Grade RC-800 or RC-3000, or emulsified asphalt, Grade RS-2 (Subsections 904.02 and 904.03) - 2.5 ASPHALTIC CONCRETE BINDER: Grading B or C, as directed by the A/E (Section 307) - 2.6 BITUMINOUS TACK COAT: Grade AE-3 (Section 403, Subsection 904.03) - 2.7 ASPHALTIC CONCRETE SURFACE: Grading E (Section 411) - 2.8 QUICK DRY TRAFFIC MARKING PAINT (WHITE AND YELLOW): Subsection 910.05. - PART 3 EXECUTION - 3.1 SUBGRADE - A. Before any base material is installed, compact the subgrade of the area to be paved to 95% of optimum density as determined by ASTM D698 (Standard Proctor). - B. The backfill material shall contain no topsoil or organic matter.
-For all areas where subgrade has been prepared, test for uniformity of support by driving a loaded dump truck at a speed of 2 to 3 mph over the entire surface.
+- 2.2 BITUMINOUS PRIME COATS: Cutback asphalt, Grade RC-250, or emulsified asphalt, Grade AE-P (Section 402, Subsections 904.02 and 904.03) - 2.3 CRUSHED STONE CHIPS: Size 6 or Size 7 (Subsection 903.14) - 2.4 DOUBLE BITUMINOUS SURFACE: For both courses, either cutback asphalt, Grade RC-800 or RC-3000, or emulsified asphalt, Grade RS-2 (Subsections 904.02 and 904.03) - 2.5 ASPHALTIC CONCRETE BINDER: Grading B or C, as directed by the District (Section 307) - 2.6 BITUMINOUS TACK COAT: Grade AE-3 (Section 403, Subsection 904.03) - 2.7 ASPHALTIC CONCRETE SURFACE: Grading E (Section 411) - 2.8 QUICK DRY TRAFFIC MARKING PAINT (WHITE AND YELLOW): Subsection 910.05. - PART 3 EXECUTION - 3.1 SUBGRADE - A. Before any base material is installed, compact the sub-grade of the area to be paved to 95% of optimum density as determined by ASTM D698 (Standard Proctor). - B. The backfill material shall contain no topsoil or organic matter.
+For all areas where sub-grade has been prepared, test for uniformity of support by driving a loaded dump truck at a speed of 2 to 3 mph over the entire surface.
 Make further improvements on all areas that show a deflection of 1 inch or more.
-When completed, the finished subgrade shall be hard, smooth, stable, and constructed in reasonably close conformance with the lines and grades that existed prior to beginning construction. - C. When a base course is compacted, cut back the surface course of the existing pavement a minimum of 1 foot beyond the limit of the joint between the old and new base course or as shown on the standard drawings.
+When completed, the finished sub-grade shall be hard, smooth, stable, and constructed in reasonably close conformance with the lines and grades that existed prior to beginning construction. - C. When a base course is compacted, cut back the surface course of the existing pavement a minimum of 1 foot beyond the limit of the joint between the old and new base course or as shown on the standard drawings.
 Take special care to ensure good compaction of the new base course at the joint.
 Apply and compact the surface to conform to the existing pavement so that it will have no surface irregularity.